 Primary funding for DO‑IT is provided by the National Science Foundation, the state of Washington, and the U.S. Department of Education.
 These and other investors, listed in the DO‑IT Funding section on pages 102-103 of this publication, sponsor the many activities that DO‑IT undertakes.
 We appreciate their generous support.
 Those who wish to help fund continued efforts can submit their donation with the Support DO‑IT: How Can You DO-IT? form on page 104.

 DO‑IT has received many awards, including the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
-We also received the National Information Infrastructure Award, the Golden Apple Award, the Association for Higher Education and Disability (AHEAD) Exceptional Program Award, the Trace Research and Development Center’s Catalyst Award, the University of Washington College of Engineering Team Innovator Award, the Career Opportunities for Students with Disabilities (COSD) Robert S. Greenberg Innovation Award, and the AHEAD Professional Recognition Award.
+This year, DO-IT was inducted into the Susan M. Daniels Disability Mentoring Hall of Fame.
+We have also received the National Information Infrastructure Award, the Golden Apple Award, the Association for Higher Education and Disability (AHEAD) Exceptional Program Award, the Trace Research and Development Center’s Catalyst Award, the University of Washington College of Engineering Team Innovator Award, the Career Opportunities for Students with Disabilities (COSD) Robert S. Greenberg Innovation Award, and the AHEAD Professional Recognition Award.
 These awards document the achievements of the DO‑IT participants.
 Together, these young people are changing the world, making it a more welcoming and accessible place for all of us.

 Sheryl Burgstahler, Ph.D.

 Founder and Director, DO‑IT and Accessible Technology Services, UW-IT